EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 _**NOTE:** Heartbeats won't be sent until all the leases are offered._

 ## Evernode Versions
-As you can [install Evernode](#installation) on Ubuntu 20.04 and Ubuntu 24.04, There are two Evernode versions maintained to support the requirements by the OS.
-You are allowed only to install the respective **Evernode version** on respective **Ubuntu version**.
-The installers for two versions will also be different.
-The updates and patches will be given continuously for the both versions.
+As you can [install Evernode](#installation) on Ubuntu 20.04 and Ubuntu 24.04, There are two Evernode versions maintained to support the requirements of the OS.
+You are allowed only to install the respective **Evernode version** on the respective **Ubuntu version**.
+The installers for the two versions will also be different.
+The updates and patches will be given continuously for both versions.

-***The version number can be identified by it's first digit as follows***
+***The version number can be identified by its first digit as follows***
 - **Ubuntu 20.04** - `v0.x.x`
 - **Ubuntu 24.04** - `v1.x.x`